rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 MPI parallelization
 ===================

 The module :yref:`yade.mpy` implements parallelization by domain decomposition (distributed memory) using the Message Passing Interface (MPI) implemented by OpenMPI.
-It aims at exploiting large numbers of compute nodes by running independent instances of yade on them.
+It aims at exploiting large numbers of compute nodes by running independent instances of Yade on them.
 The shared memory and the distributed memory approaches are compatible, i.e. it is possible to run hybrid jobs using both, and it may well be the optimal solution in some cases.

 Most (initially *all*) calls to OpenMPI library are done in Python using `mpi4py <https://mpi4py.readthedocs.io>`_.
 However for the sake of efficiency some critical communications are triggered via python wrappers of C++ functions, wherein messages are produced, sent/received, and processed.